 As far Bucharest is concerned, there are several events, but I would like to start by letting you know that there are certain hotels, restaurants and clubs that offer special treatments.

 On June 24, ladies wearing the Romanian traditional blouse visiting The President club (Tei Park) will enjoy a fresh lemonade on the house.
 Few hotels situated in historical buildings in Bucharest together with Iiana, a local brand producing Romanian traditional clothing, decided to join forces and promote the Romanian blouse and present it to their guests in a novel way.
 The ladies working at the reception desk at Hotel Cismigiu, Le Boutique Hotel Moxa and Grand Hotel Continental will welcome their guests wearing the traditional Romanian Blouse.
-The blouses are hand sewn with traditional patterns and symbols from different parts of the country.
+The blouses are hand-sewn with traditional patterns and symbols from different parts of the country.

 June 23, Summer Solstice celebration

 The northern summer solstice is relevant in many Christian cultures as the feast of Saint John (also known as St. John’s Eve, Ivan Kupala Day, Litha) is celebrated from June 23 to 24.
-Generally speaking, summer solstice is connected in various cultures with honoring the fertility of Mother Earth, so crops will be good.
+Generally speaking, the summer solstice is connected in various cultures with honouring the fertility of Mother Earth, so crops will be good.
 There are plenty of festivals, holidays and rituals, Sânziene is just one of them.

-On the night of June 23, starting 9PM, women gather at deDor to celebrate the Sânziene, the night when the gates of the sky opens and fairies come down on Earth.
-In the Romanian folklore Sânziene is the name given to gentle fairs.
+On the night of June 23, starting 9PM, women gather at deDor to celebrate the Sânziene, the night when the gates of the sky open and fairies come down on Earth.
+In the Romanian folklore, Sânziene is the name given to gentle fairs.
 The etymology of the name goes to San which is a common abbreviation of Saint and Zână (fairs).
 The word Sânziana (singular for Sânziene) is also a girl’s name.

-Women and men all together will experience on the oldest tradition related to Sânziene night.
+Women and men altogether will experience on the oldest tradition related to Sânziene night.
 Dressed in traditional ethnic blouses, women will make floral crowns of Sânziene flowers.
 This is Romanian name for Lady’s bedstraw or Yellow bedstraw (Lat.
 Galium verum).
 Actor Florin Nan will share authentic stories from the life of the Romanian people and read great poems, while guests enjoy a good glass of local wine.
 If you plan to attend this event, you need to confirm your presence by sending a message on deDor’s event page.

 My Romanian IA

-As some of you already know, I have a passion for the Romanian ethnic blouse, so I did write about it few times before.
+As some of you already know, I have a passion for the Romanian ethnic blouse, so I did write about it a few times before.
 I hope you will find these articles inspiring enough to get you interested in joining our celebration of the Romanian IA.